 While I am sitting here waiting for our new couches to be delivered today I am thinking about the last time I got new furniture, and how it changed my life.
 It was back in the days when I was a reformed wanderer, having settled down into a quiet life in a small village on the Long Island Sound, collecting tea cups and making the diaries that would be the fodder for my first book.

 As a reformed wanderer, I had come into my new life in a small village on the Long Island Sound pretty much empty-handed.
-I gradually acquired stuff, but I still lacked a couch after a year, when my upstairs neighbor, Sid, moved out and gave me his couch.
+I gradually acquired stuff, but I still lacked a couch after a year, so when my upstairs neighbor, Sid, moved out, he gave me his couch.
 It was a nice couch, covered in a nubby beige material.

 The couch was already 10 years old, and Sid had a dog who used to sleep on the couch, and his cat, Malcolm, had died on that couch, but Sid had cleaned it up so as far as I was concerned, it was up to snuff.
 Yay!
 I had a couch!